 The City of Torrance currently has 12 commissions, boards, and councils that are advisory to the City Council.
 Current meeting information can be found on the Monthly Meeting Calendar.
 Meetings are subject to change.

 Commissioner appointments are made by the City Council at a public meeting in February.
-Terms begin in February and are for four years with a two-term limit starting.
+Terms begin in February and are for four years with a two-term limit.
 Applicants must be an elector of the City of Torrance.
 Applications are kept on file for one year.

 To be certified as a commissioner, you are required to attend a Commissioner Certification Training session.
-The next Commissioner Certification Training Class will take place on Thursday, October 24.
+The next training is scheduled for Thursday, April 24, 2014.
 Please contact the City Clerk (310.618.2870) or City Manager's office (310.618.5880) for additional information.

-An application to apply for appointment to a City Commission can be downloaded here: Commission Application Form.
-Application forms are also available in the City Clerk's Office.
+An application for appointment to a City Commission can be downloaded here: Commission Application Form.
+Forms are also available in the City Clerk's Office.
+Commission applications are accepted at any time during the year.

 The City Clerk also maintains a current Local Appointment List as well as a current Vacancy Notice noting vacancies, term expirations, and newly appointed positions.
 Unscheduled vacancies are posted and advertised through notices to interested parties having completed Certification Training, announcements made at City Council meetings, on Torrance CitiCABLE, and through homeowner associations.